opengeospatial/geoparquet/format-specs/geoparquet.md

 - counterclockwise: the winding order of polygons follows the [GeoJSON spec](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.6).
 Polygon rings MUST follow the right-hand rule for orientation (counterclockwise external rings, clockwise internal rings).
 Traversing vertices of rings in order, the interior of the polygon is on the left.

-If no value is set, no assertions are made about winding order, except that external rings have oppposite winding order to internal rings.
+If no value is set, no assertions are made about winding order.

 Writers should add the orientation attribute when it is applicable to the data.